Renunciation

 MN117

-Just as past unwholesome intentions create unwholesome karmic actions that ripen in the present, leading to stress and unhappiness, one can turn this stream into the path of liberation by letting go of all unskillful intentions and replacing them with Right Intention: the single-minded, continual intention for renunciation of sense desires and any entanglement with the world, by freedom from ill will, and through harmlessness.
+Just as past unwholesome intentions create unwholesome karmic actions that ripen in the present, leading to stress and unhappiness, one can turn this stream into the path of liberation by letting go of all unskillful intentions and replacing them with Right Intention: the single-minded, continual intention for renunciation from sense desires, desire for wanting to be, and any entanglement with the world by developing freedom from ill will and harmlessness.

 Renunciation and letting go are based on the understanding that intention is the "power" behind one's actions.
 Once single-minded Right Intention is in place, and one understands that success is based on establishing the right causes and conditions, the mind will naturally find a way to bring about the intention naturally.

-In reality, it is the mistaken attribution of results to a "self" and the persistent compulsion to take personally and react to the present moment that primarily causes stress and unhappyness in one's life.
+In reality, it is the mistaken attribution of desires and results to a "self" and the persistent compulsion to take personally and react to the present moment that primarily causes stress and unhappiness in one's life.
+Instead, one should have Right View and the Right Intention to develop the causes and conditions for liberation.
+In other words, to develop wholesome thoughts, speech and actions free from desire and expectations.

-The Tathagata explains how to develop Right Intention by dividing thoughts into two kinds, wholesome and unwholesome, and how single-minded intention leads to Jhana, Right Concentration and then ultimately to letting go of all intention:
+MN19: The Tathagata explains how to develop Right Intention by dividing thoughts into two kinds, wholesome and unwholesome, and how single-minded intention leads to Jhana, Right Concentration and then ultimately to letting go of all intention.

 And where do these unwholesome intentions cease without remainder?
 Their cessation too has been declared.
 Here a disciple, having secluded himself from sensual pleasures… enters and dwells in the first jhana; there these unwholesome intentions cease without remainder.